 What Inspired Shahram Shiva to Translate Rumi?

-I rediscovered Rumi when I was about 26 in New York City.
+I rediscovered Rumi when I was in my mid-twenties in New York City.
 In Persia we learn of our great poets in grade school.
 So I knew of Rumi and had memorized a poem or two when I was in third grade.
-I moved to the States at 16, so it was about 10 years after I moved here that I came across Rumi again and the connection was electric.
-I was listening to a Persian classical singer, signing Rumi, and for the first time, I felt an immediate connection to this poetry, I felt that I could hear every word, understand the meaning, the message and the mood behind every word.
+I moved to the States at 16, so it was several years after I moved here that I came across Rumi again and the connection was electric.
+I was listening to a Persian classical singer, signing Rumi and for the first time I felt an immediate connection to this poetry, I felt that I could hear every word, understand the meaning, the message and the mood behind every word.
 Looking back now, it was one of the most unique and powerful experiences of my life.
 I began translating Rumi a few days later, just for myself, because I felt I had to.
 I brought the words of Rumi into English initially just for myself.
 But within a short couple of years, I was published.

 You see, Persian poetry has been the backbone of the Persian culture for the past 1000 years or so.
 All lyrics for Persian classical music is based on our great poets and Rumi happens to be one of many.
 He is considered to be the most mystical, and at the same time perhaps the most intellectual as well, hence he is hardly ever tapped for classical music lyrics.
 Up until 1980, Persian classical singers hardly ever sung Rumi.
 However, master singer Shahram Nazeri, changed all that.
 He introduced Rumi in the 1980s into classical/folk music of Persia and it was one of his Rumi recordings in 1988 that inspired me to work with Rumi.